consevempthe/Plunder_Chess_Game/design/User_Stories/UserStories_Sprint3_P2.md

 | :--- | :--- |
 | Notes |  - User can register with a unique username and password <br /> - Username should allow certain special characters
 | Acceptance Criteria | - A username should be longer than 3 alphanumeric characters and contain no spaces <br /> - Users must have unique user names <br/> - Users must have a valid email address <br/> - A user password must be at least 7 alphanumeric characters <br/> - A user must submit an email, a password, and a username when creating an account. <br/> - When a user is logging in they must use the password they input for account creation.
 | Tasks | 21.
 Create a server side database for users <br /> 20.
 Create user table <br /> 14.
 Implement register button <br /> 12 Add input boxes to register page <br /> 10.
 Handle message for add user on server <br /> 11.
 Handle messages for login on server <br /> 9.
 Create login message <br /> 2.
 Create register page <br /> 3.
 Implement submission of user/password <br /> 4.
-Implement username and password input boxes
+Implement username and password input boxes <br/> 214.
+SSH directly to Database <br/> 199.
+Register - Password Validation <br/> 198.
+Register - Username validation <br/> 197.
+Register - Email validation <br/>

 ### **3. As a user, I can invite others to a match**